Codemod Registry

 Explore community-led codemods to migrate, optimize, and transform your codebase.

-# Typed Array Buffer Codemod ## Introduction This codemod replaces instances of the `typed-array-buffer` npm module with built-in JavaScript functionalities.
-Specifically, it transforms calls to `typed-array-buffer` into the corresponding `buffer` property of typed arrays, thereby reducing the number of dependencies and enhancing the performance of the codebase. ### Before ```javascript import getBuffer from 'typed-array-buffer'; const buffer = getBuffer(myTypedArray); ``` ### After ```javascript const buffer = myTypedArray.buffer; ```
+# Object.getPrototypeOf Codemod ## Introduction This codemod replaces the use of the `object.getprototypeof` npm module with the built-in `Object.getPrototypeOf` method.
+This change helps to eliminate unnecessary dependencies, reducing the bundle size and improving the performance of the codebase. ### Before ```javascript import object from 'object.getprototypeof'; const proto = object.getPrototypeOf(someObject); ``` ### After ```javascript const proto = Object.getPrototypeOf(someObject); ```

 Build your own codemod and share it with the community.